mrjun123/mrjun123.github.io/_pages/about.md

 - *2018.09 – 2022.06*, Harbin University of Commerce (HUC), Bachelor of Industrial Engineering.

 # 🤝 Projects
+- Optimize data center temperature control using a probabilistic model, in collaboration with Ma'anshan Software Park;
-- RL Industrial Control Project in Collaboration with SUPCON
+- RL Industrial Control Project in Collaboration with SUPCON;
-- RL Dexterous Hand Control in Collaboration with ZHAOWEI
+- RL Dexterous Hand Control in Collaboration with ZHAOWEI.